-BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, and Tilly Pick with amazing support from collaborators, Aaron Hersum and Eric Grunebaum.
+BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, Tilly Pick, Eric Grunebaum, and Amy Perlmutter.

-Prior to joining Arrow, Carol worked as an industry analyst as Research Director of Sustainability and Green IT at Aberdeen Group, CEO of Baroudi Bloor International, and Vice President at Hurwitz Group.
+For eight years Carol led Sustainability for Arrow Electronics’ End of Life business.
+She has worked as an industry analyst as Research Director of Sustainability and Green IT at Aberdeen Group, CEO of Baroudi Bloor International, and Vice President at Hurwitz Group, providing quantitative and qualitative research and marketing consulting.
 A best-selling author, Carol’s books have more than 7 million copies in print in more than 30 languages.
 Ms. Baroudi holds a B.A. from Colgate University and a post baccalaureate certificate in Sustainable Development from the University of Massachusetts.

-Holly Fowler is the Co-founder & CEO of Northbound Ventures, LLC, a consulting firm based in Somerville, MA and focused on building sustainable communities and food systems.
-Projects focus on assisting stakeholder networks to use food and place as catalysts for change and supporting initiatives that advance the New England Food Vision of 50 by 60.
+Holly Fowler is the Co-founder & CEO of Northbound Ventures Consulting, LLC, based in Montpelier, VT.
+The firm focuses on building sustainable communities and food systems, with many projects oriented to assisting stakeholder networks to use food and place as catalysts for change.
 From 2008-2013, Holly served as the Senior Director of Sustainability & Corporate Social Responsibility for Sodexo North America from 2008-2013.
 In that role, she led development and deployment of best practices for carbon and energy reduction, water conservation, waste minimization, sustainable food and materials sourcing, and client engagement for 6,500 client locations encompassing FORTUNE 500 businesses, national health care networks, colleges and universities, public K-12 schools, government agencies, and cultural destinations.

-In addition to co-leading the Boston Area Sustainability Group, Holly serves on the Board of Advisors for Net Impact Boston, is a member of the International Living Future Institute, and chaired the inaugural Sustainable Purchasing Leadership Council’s Food Services Technical Advisory Group.
+In addition to co-leading the Boston Area Sustainability Group, Holly serves on the Board of Advisors for the Carrot Project and Superfrau and is an Advisory Board Member of CitySprouts.
+She is also a member of the International Living Future Institute, and chaired the inaugural Sustainable Purchasing Leadership Council’s Food Services Technical Advisory Group.
 Holly holds an MBA from Babson College, a BA from Bowdoin College, and a Professional Certificate in Sustainable Food Systems Leadership from the University of Vermont.

-Tilly Pick is an architect of marketing and business programs with an exceptionally detail-oriented operational mindset.
-He is in the midst of helping launch Veritas Genetics, a Boston-based biotech start-up focused on whole genome sequencing as a fundamental driver of change in how people make decisions about their health and lifestyles.
-In his role as Veritas’ Web Operations Project Manager, Tilly wears both internal and external hats related to operational design and digital implementation with institutional and individual customers.
+Prior to that, he spent five years at a Boston-based biotech Veritas Genetics bringing to market whole genome sequencing below $1,000 as a fundamental driver of change in how people make decisions about their health and lifestyles.
+In that role, Tilly wore both internal and external hats related to operational design, product development and digital customer experience implementation with institutional and individual customers.

 Tilly’s career prior to Veritas includes leading brand marketing and advertising engagements, both independently and at Mullen, Carmichael Lynch, Fallon, J. Walter Thompson Worldwide, and EuroRSCG Tatham, with clients in financial services, consumer goods, automotive, aviation, higher education, and publishing.

-As one of BASG’s three co-organizers, Tilly is particularly passionate about helping more broadly project the story that is told at BASG’s event each month and facilitating action.
-Tilly has also been involved in local town government and is on the board of The Green Streets Initiative.
+As one of BASG’s three co-organizers and event curators, Tilly is particularly passionate about helping promote and more broadly project the story that is told at BASG’s event each month.
+Tilly also volunteers his time in community-level climate action activities.

 Tilly holds a M.S. in Integrated Marketing Communications from Northwestern University and a B.S. in Advertising from the University of Illinois at Urbana-Champaign.